SEL-Columbia/mongoose-quadtree/README.md

 ## Overview
 Mongoose-quadtree adds quadtree abilities to a model that has an appropiate lat/lng coordinates field.
 Think of it as an index.

-This plugin is designed to return spatial data in an organized and compressed manner.
-Leverging LZ-String, data can be compressed and queried and a very efficent manner.
+This plugin is designed to return spatial data in a quadtree rooted at world boundries.
+Leverging LZ-String, data can be compressed and queried in a efficent manner.

-The api returns all model data contained in the quadtree indexes leaf nodes that intersect with the specified lat/lng bounds.
+The API returns all model data contained in the quadtree indexes leaf nodes that intersect with the specified lat/lng bounds.
 The data can be returned compressed (which is recommended), use LZString to decompress the data.
-The data is compressed in a format compatiable with localStorage (i.e packs data into uint16 bits)
+The data is compressed in a format compatiable with localStorage (i.e packs data into uint16 characters)

 All API methods return mongoose promises!